Piano or Keyboard?

 - The term “keyboard lessons” refers to teaching the student block chords or one-finger chords.
 This results in the student not learning to read music correctly, and in playing the left-hand notes improperly and not at the same time as the right hand (playing melody).

 A qualified music teacher can teach professional piano lessons on either a keyboard or a piano.
+Understanding the basic differences when choosing to learn keyboard vs piano is essential.
 This guide shows the differences between both types and why piano lessons are best, but this does not mean a student cannot start their musical journey on a good-quality electronic keyboard.

 1. Be a Better Player